giis-uniovi/qacover/README.md

 QACover looks for the `qacover.properties` in this order:
 - System properties.
 - The application classpath.
-- The default path where the applcation or the tests are executed.
+- The default path where the application or the tests are executed.

 The [`qacover.properties`](qacover-core/qacover.properties) available in the `qacover-core` module of this repo contains a general configuration suitable for common scenarios, but sometimes it must be customized.